qweasd1/dongbao-doc/en/tutorial/README.md

-# Counter Tutorial:
+# Basic Topics
-> Learn basic things in dongbao
+> by using Counter as sample

 in this tutorial, we will use a classical **Counter** sample to illustrate the basic concept of ```dongbao```, it will include the following